Hungarian Revolution of 1956: Soviet perspective

 In the People's Republic of Hungary, the anti-communist militants concluded that "the [Hungarian Communist] Party is the incarnation of bureaucratic despotism" and that "socialism can develop only on the foundations of direct democracy."
 For the anti-communists, the struggle of the Hungarian workers was "for the principle of direct democracy" and that "all power should be transferred to the Workers Committees of Hungary."
 In response, the Presidium broke the de facto ceasefire and repressed the Hungarian Revolution.
 The Soviet Union's plan was to declare a "Provisional Revolutionary Government" led by János Kádár, who would appeal for Soviet assistance to restore order to Hungary.
 Kádár was in Moscow in early November, and was in communication with the Soviet embassy whilst still a member of the Nagy government.
 The USSR sent diplomatic delegations to other communist governments in Eastern Europe and to the People's Republic of China in effort to avoid misunderstandings that might provoke to regional conflicts, and broadcast propaganda explaining their second Soviet intervention to Hungary.
 The Soviet diplomats disguised their intentions by engaging the Nagy government in talks about withdrawing the Red Army from Hungary.

 Moreover, Mao Zedong influenced Khrushchev's decision to repress the Hungarian uprising.
-The deputy chairman of the Chinese Communist Party, Liu Shaoqi, pressed Khrushchev to militarily repress the Hungarian Revolution.
+The deputy chairman of the Chinese Communist Party (CCP), Liu Shaoqi, pressed Khrushchev to militarily repress the Hungarian Revolution.
 Although Sino–Soviet relations were unstable, the opinion of Mao carried great weight among the members of the Presidium of the CPSU.
 Initially, Mao opposed a second intervention, which was communicated to Khrushchev on 30 October, before the Presidium met and decided against a Hungarian intervention; later, Mao changed his mind and supported intervention to Hungary.

 In the 1–3 November 1956 period, Khrushchev informed the USSR's Warsaw Pact allies of his decision to repress the Hungarian Revolution.
 Khrushchev met with the Polish communist politician Władysław Gomułka in Brest, Belarus; and then spoke with the Romanian, Czechoslovak, and Bulgarian leaders in Bucharest, Romania.
 Finally, Khrushchev went to the Socialist Federal Republic of Yugoslavia and spoke with Tito who persuaded Khrushchev to install Kádár as the new leader of the People's Republic of Hungary, instead of Ferenc Münnich.
 Two months after the USSR repressed the Hungarian Revolution, Tito told Nikolay Firyubin, the Soviet ambassador to Yugoslavia, that "(political) reaction raised its head, especially in Croatia, where the reactionary elements openly incited the employees of the Yugoslav security organs to violence."